hanabenko/hana-benko/_posts/2025-04-19-Zelda-From-an-Existentialist-Perspective.md

 description: An essay on how Breath of the Wild is really an existentialist work.
 ---

 This is an essay I wrote for my AP Literature class in my senior year.
-I was swamped with college essays and final exams, but I still spent so much time pouring my heart into this essay.
+I was swamped with college applications and final exams, but I still spent so much time pouring my heart into this work.
 If I recall correctly, the prompt was simply to compare Jean-Paul Sartre's _Existentialism Is a Humanism_, a famous existentialist work (I chose Franz Kafka's _Metamorphosis_), with a work of fiction of your choice (I chose Nintendo's _The Legend of Zelda, Breath of the Wild_).

 This is a 25-minute read.
 Enjoy!